aldettinger/camel-quarkus-workshop/README.md

 * Create REST API

 We will also experience the joy of using [dev services](https://quarkus.io/guides/dev-services) in the development mode.
-No need to install any kafka server or database.
+No need to install any Kafka server or database.

 ### Introducing the example